They say it’s tough at the top.

 We were thrilled recently to get a sneak peek at the Adina Apartment Hotel Melbourne’s new penthouse apartments, and to put together this video preview.
 If you happen to be holidaying in marvellous Melbs, it’s well worth exploring the city’s high-flying social scene.

-Contemporary finishes and the refined elegance of yesteryear meld into one at the Rendezvous Hotel Melbourne – one of the city’s finest historic hotels.
-Located just a stone’s throw from Flinders Street Station (currently under complete wraps for a much-needed makeover), you can’t get any more central than this.
+Contemporary finishes and the refined elegance of yesteryear meld into one at the Rendezvous Hotel Melbourne — one of the city’s finest historic hotels.
+Located just a stone’s throw from Flinders Street railway station, you can’t get any more central than this.

 The hotel actually occupies two heritage buildings.
 One started life as The Commercial Travellers’ Club, which opened its doors in 1913 to accommodate the travelling great and good.
 Both buildings fell into disrepair, but were completely refurbished in the late 1990s, and today the hotel is one of the city’s most charming and atmospheric places to stay.